 Pathing & AI Explained

-Last updated: 2026-01-27
+Last updated: 2026-05-25

-Related foundation: Worker roles explained
+Related foundation: Worker Roles Explained

 The core idea: Pals follow simple rules

-- choose the nearest valid task
+- pick the nearest valid task they have suitability for

-- re-evaluate tasks often
+- re-evaluate their task often

-- take the shortest available path (not the best one)
+- take the shortest available path, not the best one

 - get confused by tight spaces and overlapping routes